Free-Macrame-Patterns.com Logo

 Loop 7

-Pass Thru Loop 4 Step 9: Bring the end back down to loop 4.
-Pass through it from top to bottom, alternating under - over - under the three segments as shown.
+Bring the end down to loop 4.
+Pass it through the three segments under - over - under

 Have any comments about the Celtic Circle Knot?
 Contact Me.